-If the cost of housing remained the same and local incomes went up to match national levels, then incomes would have to rise by 68% (to restore rental affordability) to 115% (to restore housing affordability).
-Cumulatively, the wage bill in QLDC would need to rise by \$817m to \$1,392m.
+If the cost of housing remained the same and local incomes went up to match national levels, then incomes would have to rise by 85% (to restore housing affordability).
+Cumulatively, the wage bill in QLDC would need to rise by \$1,042m to \$2,264m.
 Roughly, the scale of the housing affordability issue in QLDC is \$1b.